MelnCat/Mewtilities/src/app/gene-test/PLAN.md

 - {YN}: 50% has white
 - YY: 100% has white

-Test cat with a `YY4`, needs LOTS of data!!
+Test cat with a `YY4`, needs LOTS of data!! (do this if unknown number or NN0)
 - 0: You already know
 - 1: [1, 2, 3, 4]
 - 2: [2, 3, 4]